Lesson 1: Intro to Serial

 Reading and writing ASCII-encoded data

 Reading and writing ASCII-encoded data should feel more familiar.
-Indeed, for our use-case of serial-based debugging, we’ve been using Serial.print() and Serial.println(), which transmits data as human-readable ASCII text.
+For serial-based debugging, we’ve been using Serial.print() and Serial.println(), which transmit data as human-readable ASCII text.

-To read ASCII data, we can use Serial.readString() and Serial.readStringUntil():
+To read ASCII data, use Serial.readString() and Serial.readStringUntil():

 String readString();